 Just writing a charter and sending it via email is not enough to successfully implement one in your business.
 Make sure you use the following tips, techniques, and strategies to build, present and execute your next project charter!

 Project participants may not understand the benefits of your project well or unintentionally send your letter to spam.
 Prepare an effective presentation of your charter, engage them with a meeting and give a persuasive speech on why this project is really important.
 Monroe’s motivated sequence outline technique can help you.

 Encourage project participants to use chats to discuss the project and ask questions.
-Discover how to facilitate group communication, pros and cons of synchronous and asynchronous styles and which apps work best for it!
+Discover how to facilitate group communication, the pros and cons of synchronous and asynchronous styles and which apps work best for it!

 Find the right tools.

-Make a list of effective project management, time management, and timekeeping tools and use them for effective time, budget and progress tracking.
-Use various integrations with your daily-used software to boost your and your team productivity.
+Make a list of effective project management, time management, and timekeeping tools and use them for effective time, budget, and progress tracking.
+Use various integrations with your daily-used software to boost your and your team’s productivity.

 Gather a close-knit team.

 Any project success heavily relies on a professional and highly-motivated team.
 You should know how to gather and maintain team productivity and morale high to get superb results in the project.
 Check out some games & activities to unite your team and boost productivity.